Cheryl Eichar Jett

 Cheryl is the author of six books — four of them about Route 66: Route 66 in Illinois, Route 66 in Kansas, Route 66 in Springfield (Illinois), Route 66 in Madison County (Illinois), Alton (Illinois), and Edwardsville (Illinois).
 Order from the good folks at One Stop 66 for autographed copies or ask for them at fine book stores throughout Illinois.
 (Also available from Arcadia Publishing, Amazon, Barnes and Noble, and other major online book sellers.)

+A Route 66 Centennial anthology with the Illinois chapter written by Cheryl is due for release in fall 2025.
 Currently, Cheryl is working on a new book about the women who lived and worked on historic Route 66.

 ABOUT ME…